 Burial Damage

-Burial damage is reflection of the material in which remains have been buried.
-Along with compression and breakage, more subtle features such as root etchings and bone erosion can often be identified on recovered remains.
+Burial damage reflects the material in which remains have been buried.
+Along with compression and breakage, more subtle features such as root etchings and bone erosion can often be identified on recovered skeletal remains.
+This aspect of taphonomy, known as biostratinomy, focuses on what happens to remains between death and final burial.

 Soil Erosion:

 The type of soil in which an individual is buried has great effects on the preservation of remains.
 Burial damage is most often seen in interments in acidic soil, which result in severe erosion of cortical bone.
-Examination of any sort of pitting manifestation should be undertaken with scrutiny because such features are found in some pathologies, as well as taphomoic damage.
+Examination of any pitting manifestation should be undertaken with scrutiny because such features are found in some pathologies, as well as taphonomic damage.

 Root Etchings: